OWASP/www-chapter-tulsa/index.md

 ---

 ## Welcome
 Welcome to OWASP Tulsa.
 We began in 2019, and then re-booted in 2022 when we were able to resume in-person meetups.
 We are part of a strong Tulsa tech & security community that overlaps with a number of organizations and events.
-OWASP Tulsa especially focuses on the OWASP mission to improve the security of software by hosting bi-weekly meetups to train software developers in tools and techniques to secure their applications:
+OWASP Tulsa especially focuses on the OWASP mission to improve the security of software by hosting bi-weekly meetups (at [36°N](https://www.36n.co/)) to train software developers in tools and techniques to secure their applications:

 * 2nd Tuesday of every month: Training meetup with an application security presentation
 * 4th Tuesday of every month: "Hack Night" to learn application pen-testing tools and/or a CTF competition